My Cookie Journey

 Instructions

-• Weigh or measure the white and light brown sugars and set them aside.
-Next, weigh or measure into a bowl the flour, salt, baking powder, allspice, cinnamon, ginger, and run a whisk through to blend.
-Next, take a sharp knife, cut the dried apricots into small pieces, and set them aside.
-Next, zest an orange into a small bowl.
-Finally, cut the orange in half and juice into a separate bowl.
+• Weigh or measure the white and light brown sugars and set aside.
+In a separate bowl, whisk together the flour, salt, baking powder, allspice, cinnamon, and ginger until well blended.
+Cut the dried apricots into small pieces and set aside.
+Zest the orange into a small bowl, then cut it in half and juice it into another bowl.

-• Grab a solid one-piece spatula and fold the flour mixture into the wet cookie dough.
-Make sure to scrape along the bottom to get all the flour.
-I use my dining table instead of my counter since it is lower to the ground.
-I find this method easier.
+• Using a solid spatula, fold the flour mixture into the dough just until combined.
+Be sure to scrape along the bottom of the bowl to incorporate all the flour.
 Cover and refrigerate for at least 2 hours.

 Nutrition